 Front to back, a cost-effective system

 The company entrusted a consultancy to evaluate solutions for them.
-The consultancy suggested 2-3 solutions which fulfilled Celio’s requirements, and among them the retailer selected LS Nav.
+The consultancy suggested 2-3 solutions which fulfilled Celio’s requirements, and among them the retailer selected the LS Retail software solution.
 This choice was taken based on three main factors:

-LS Nav is an end-to-end solution, covering multiple aspects of the business in one package.
+- LS Retail software is an end-to-end solution, covering multiple aspects of the business in one package.

 The solution was implemented in the 36 Celio stores across India with the help of a technology partner.
 The project was then given to LS Retail partner ITTI for support.
 ITTI was responsible for streaming existing processes and enhancing them.
 After one year, Celio decided to implement the replenishment module with ITTI’s help.

 By using Average Usage in the replenishment module, replenishment is much easier and more effective for Celio.
 Setups which are specific to a store cluster are done once in the system, and then the system calculates the quantity to re-order depending on the store setup.
 User-specific setups are reviewed once every 3 months.
 Since implementing replenishment with the “average usage” model, Celio has experienced a 20% improvement in stock availability in stores, and consequently increased its sales.
 The business team experienced massive time savings when it comes to store replenishment.
 Inventory availability has gone up to 80-85% from around 60%.